-Thai junta tracks Internet posting to capture protest leader
+Thai junta tracks internet posting to capture protest leader

 "The case is now with the army and it will investigate and decide how to proceed next."

-The military has cracked down hard on pro-democracy dissidents and supporters of ousted Prime Minister Yingluck Shinawatra since it took power last month.
+The detention was the latest in a military crackdown on pro-democracy dissidents and supporters of ousted Prime Minister Yingluck Shinawatra.

 Yingluck, her ministers and prominent supporters of the Shinawatras have been detained, most for brief periods, and warned against anti-military activity.
 The military has not said how many people are being kept in custody.

-The royalist establishment, dominated by the military and old-money elite, has been in conflict for a decade with supporters of Yingluck and her brother Thaksin Shinawatra, who are adored by the poor.
-Thaksin was ousted in a coup in 2006.
+The coup was the latest chapter in a decade-long conflict between the Bangkok-based royalist establishment, dominated by the military and old-money families, and supporters of Yingluck and her brother, ousted former premier Thaksin Shinawatra, who are adored by the poor in the north and northeast.

 Yingluck was prime minister until May 7, when a court found her guilty of abuse of power and she stepped down.
-The army toppled the remnants of her government on May 22, saying it needed to restore order after six months of violent protests that had brought the economy close to recession.
+The army toppled the remnants of her government on May 22, saying it needed to restore order after sometimes deadly protests since November that had brought the economy close to recession.

 Since then the junta has moved to suppress criticism and nip protests in the bud.